RegardsOss/RegardsOss.github.io/docs/development/frontend/arch.md

 1. `adapters`: Provides enriched components from external librairies - adds headless render or default styles to a component for instance
 1. `authentication-utils`: Interact with the API to authenticate users.
 Provides some helpers to authenticate the user, get authentication state, and so on.
 Also manages 'external authentication parameters' used, for instance, by the mail link sent when creating a new account email
+1. `cesium-adapter`: Provides components and tools to handle Cesium js library
 1. `display-control`: Provides ready to use React components to show/hide a component depending on a logic - show loading when fetching, hide a button when user has not sufficient rights, and so on...
 1. `file-utils`: Provides ready to use React components to manage files.
 1. `form-utils`: Provides ready to use internationalized React components and various tools to manage and update [Redux forms](http://redux-form.com)